NAKED PLANETS \ 2016

 I also built the canvases from found and recycled materials.
 I'm really looking forward to experimenting more with methods and materials to create work through a more sustainable process.

 A continuation of work that draws on interconnection and relationship, these portraits build on themes from past series to explore our weird human-ness.

 FIGMENTS \ 2019

 The first image for this series came to me in a daydream, a face whose vision is obstructed (or compounded?) by creatures of the plant and insect worlds.
-This new sequence is in progress and will continue to grow, with the addition of more human interactions with parts of the earth, in my next artist residency this summer.
+This new sequence is in progress and will continue to grow, with the addition of more human interactions with parts of the earth.